Rafajogos1/42-Projects-Backup/README.md

 **Rank 02**
 push_swap - 86% (less than 900 for 100 numbers and less than 8500 for 500)
-minitalk - Unicode support - 105% *(I did the Unicode bonus without realizing due to my code working with Unicode characters without me knowing it as I didn't do the project with the bonus in mind.
-Only my last evaluator noticed this, the reason why my grade isn't as high as it should be.)*
+minitalk - Unicode support - 105%
 so_long - *Awating evaluation.*

 **Included libft to use in projects**